 There are no active faults on the valley floor and the project site is not located within an Alquist-Priolo fault zone (CGS 2020).
-While there are no Alquist-Priolo faults or other faults mapped
+While there are no Alquist-Priolo faults or other faults mapped directly within the project site, the general area is seismically active (City of Big Bear Lake 1999).
+Additionally, the project site is in an area with a low to moderate potential for landslides (County 2009).

-The County of San Bernardino Geologic Hazard Overlay maps for Big Bear Lake identifies low-lying areas along the north and south shores, including the project area, as being susceptible to liquefaction due to the presence of alluvium and alluvium and shallow ground water (County 2009).
+The County of San Bernardino Geologic Hazard Overlay maps for Big Bear Lake identifies lowlying areas along the north and south shores, including the project area, as being susceptible to liquefaction due to the presence of alluvium and alluvium and shallow ground water (County 2009).